List of radio stations in Cyprus: International broadcasters

 Four medium wave stations broadcast to the Middle East from Cyprus.
 The BBC Arabic service transmitter is located at Zygi, Limassol.
 Another BBC MW transmitter is located within the area of the sovereign bases.
 The rest broadcast from Cape Greco, Famagusta.
 Although not the target audience, all stations can be received from within Cyprus.

 Akrotiri and Dhekelia

 Two FM radio stations broadcast from the Eastern and Western Sovereign Base Areas and through relays in areas controlled by the Republic of Cyprus, operated by the British Forces Broadcasting Service.

-Occupied Cyprus
+Northern Cyprus

 Public stations

 When Turkish Cypriots withdrew from all official positions in the Republic of Cyprus in the aftermath of the Cypriot intercommunal violence, Bayrak assumed the role of the public broadcaster for the Turkish Cypriot enclaves first, and occupied Cyprus after 1974.
 It currently produces six radio programmes on FM while Turkey's public broadcaster TRT emits in Northern Cyprus via Radyo 1 and Radyo 2, and also the radio station of the Presidency of Religious Affairs of Turkey called Diyanet Radyo.